deep-singh-ctrl/CSOC-2024/Project.md

 # Editing a Save file

 This Project will most likely comprise of multiple game entries as I have trouble deciding which one to proceed with.
 For now I am going to go with Games released on Windows as it is easier to locate savefiles for such games.

+Edit : *...This edit was added after Week 3 when the Game1 was hacked and Game2 was hacked using the tool...*

+I fail to find suitable games to hack over here.
+Here are the problems I have encountered so far :

+* **TOO EASY** : Save files are literally just a JSON or XML which you can edit in notepad.
+So it doesn't really pose a challenge.
+* **DONE ALREADY** : These save files are usually encoded into some base64 or other formats and they have already been edited by community memebers with detailed step by step guides online.
+* **CLOUD SAVES** : How will you edit save files when they are not even on your PC?
+Most modern games have a multiplayer element and thus employ cloud saves which uses advanced techniques to get around.
+*  **UMM WHATIS THAT?** : Binary + Random save location of bytes each time.
+Encrypted possibly.
+Makes it impossible to compare the hexdumps to figure out the requisite byte to edit.

+So I might go for older games.
+Possibly late and early 2010s as the current gaming scenario is very much against save file editing.
+Its not that the games can't be hacked.
+You can very easily use tools such as cheat engine or Sqular or scanmem (for linux).
+However there is nothing to analyse if you go down that route.
+So I will probably go for older games now.

 ## Game 1 : Lethis : Path to progress